The best questions to ask your wedding photographer are ones that lead to a meaningful conversation about your wedding.

 Your wedding pictures are more than a number.
 Quantity doesn’t equal quality.
 Instead, ask what things they’ll photograph during your wedding day.
 This way you’ll learn what shots are important to them, and open up a conversation about what’s important to you.

 What gear do you use?

 The very best questions to ask your wedding photographer.

 There’s one question that hardly anyone asks me.
 It’s one I used to get all the time when I was first starting out.
 I think it’s a good question to ask all wedding photographers.
 Ask WHY the photographer like shooting weddings.

 You’ll learn more about the photographer’s personality if you ask this question.
 It’s important to know how excited they genuinely are about your wedding, and where their passion for weddings comes from.
 It’s really easy to ask yes or no questions from a list.
 Wedding photographers are more than just another vendor to hire.
 You need deeper answers to your questions.

-Challenge a photographer to open up to you about who they really are with the questions I’ve given you here, and some of your own.
-You deserve more than textbook answers when it comes to making a list of questions to ask your wedding photographer.
+Challenge a wedding photographer to open up to you about who they are with the questions I’ve given you here, and some of your own.
+You deserve more than textbook answers when it comes to questions to ask your wedding photographer.